 Despite a full-time job at Capitol, in 1962 Jim created Cinema, a magazine devoted to filmmaking focused on its lead storyteller: the director.
 This sucked up nights and weekends for the next three years.
-From this endeavor, he befriended and interviewed Hollywood storytelling legends Alfred Hitchcock, George Stevens, Howard Hawks, Sam Peckinpah, John Ford, Jean Renoir, Akira Kurosawa, Sam Fuller, Robert Aldrich, Federico Fellini . . . the list goes on.
+From this endeavor, he befriended and interviewed Hollywood storytelling legends Alfred Hitchcock, George Stevens, Howard Hawks, Sam Peckinpah, John Ford, Jean Renoir, Akira Kurosawa, Sam Fuller, Robert Aldrich, Federico Fellini... the list goes on.
 Two of those friendships would shape his life: George Stevens, the most feared man in Hollywood at the time, as mentor, and Sam Peckinpah as creative partner-in-crime.
 Jim wrote first drafts for many of Sam's films and designed costumes for Major Dundee, The Wild Bunch, The Getaway, and Pat Garrett and Billy the Kid.
 They remained the closest of friends until Sam's untimely death in 1984.
-Jim continued screenwriting solo, turning in 30 scripts for Cannon Films through the 1980s, including Sahara starring Brooke Shields, King Solomon's Mines with Richard Chamberlain and a young Sharon Stone, and cult classics Revenge of the Ninja and Ninja 3: The Domination.
+Jim continued screenwriting solo, turning in 30 scriptsfor Cannon Films through the 1980s, including Sahara starring Brooke Shields, King Solomon's Mines with Richard1977, Jim's first book was published: Here's Looking at You, Kid, a coffee-table tome chronicling 50 years of Warner Bros.Chamberlain and a young Sharon Stone, and cult classics Revenge of the Ninja and Ninja 3: The Domination.Studio.
+In the 1980s, he wrote four novels based on close friend Frank Frazetta's Death Dealer paintings.

 In 1965, at the behest of George Stevens, Jim became involved with the creation of the National Endowment for the Arts when he produced the film portion of the first White House Festival of the Arts under the Lyndon Johnson presidency with aid from his pal, actor Charlton Heston.
 This led to the founding of the American Film Institute (AFI), where Jim served as West Coast director and then chairman of film studies.
 In 1968, he was appointed to the California Art Commission by then-governor Ronald Reagan and served as chairman in 1971.
 That same year, Jim co-produced the documentary, Directed by John Ford, written and directed by his friend Peter Bogdanovich, who did some of his earliest writing for Cinema.